Experienced Lawyers Fighting For Victims Of Toxic Exposure

 When people are exposed to toxic chemicals, the effects can be deadly.
 A person can suffer from chemical exposure on the job, at home because of defective products, or through environmental contamination.
 Many heavy metals are considered carcinogens that may cause cancer or neurological disease, while other hydrocarbon solvents can be extremely dangerous.
-When buying apartments in New York, there is required to be a lead paint disclosure that helps absolve the building of premises liability should anyone get ill as a result of the toxic substance.
+When buying apartments in New York, property owners are required to disclose the presence of lead paint.

 - Benzene exposure

 - Toxic encephalopathy

 All too often, organizations and property owners do not take the proper care when disposing of waste or maintaining a premise.
 While short exposures to chemicals like asbestos can cause damage, other chemicals produce a disease over a long period of time.
 Businesses and organizations know this, and when victims try to bring cases, they the businesses and organizations defend it aggressively.
 If you believe that you or a loved one has suffered chemical exposure, our skilled legal team is here to fight for you.

 Tell Us Your Story During A Free Consultation

 We believe it is critical to help exposure victims receive appropriate compensation and ensure that the polluting party is held accountable.
 Our experienced attorneys have obtained tens of millions for clients in their decades of practice.
 They will work just as hard for you.

 To schedule a free initial consultation with one of our toxic torts lawyers, submit an online contact form or call us at 917-730-7151.